 In this article:

 Tonsil stones are smelly white or yellow lumps of variable size that form inside the tonsils.
-Tonsil stones are usually small in size.
-The smallest are only a millimeter in diameter, while the largest can be over a centimeter.
+They are usually small in size.

 In most cases, tonsil stones are not large or harmful enough to warrant surgical intervention.
 (1)